 6. How do you run uphill on trails?

 I’ll let you in on a little secret, known to trail runners all over the world… if an uphill is very long or steep, or you’re running a long overall distance and need to preserve energy, then many of us WALK uphill.
 Yes, that’s right, it’s more efficient to adopt what we call a ‘Power-Hike’ than actually trying to run up those hills.
+So if you’re wondering how to trail run uphill quicker than you are currently on your runs, then you really need to learn how to power-hike, rather than run steeper gradients.
 A power-hike isn’t a casual stroll, it’s a purposeful hike where you look up the hill, lean into the gradient, put a hand on each thigh, and POWER your way uphill with focus and pure grit.
 Good power-hikers can climb uphill much faster than other people can run up, but it takes practice.

 7. Is trail running dangerous?